SilkRose/Pony/stories/metal-magic/metal-magic.md

 She put both wires back and said, "We buy the insulated wire for 3.90 bits per pound."

-Everypony got a good look at the wires before she put them back.

 "The next bin over is cutoff ends to wires.
 The ends are what plug into electrical outlets, they typically have more plastic and other materials on them, so we buy them for a lower price of 3.10 per pound."

 She levitated out a few different plugs to show them: one with two blade style contacts and a round third, one with three curved blades that spun to lock the connection, and one with two flat blades, and L shaped blade, and a round one.